British Ambassador to Costa Rica

 Births, deaths and marriages

-From 11 December 2014, UK birth registrations and death registrations in Costa Rica and Nicaragua will transfer from the British Embassy San Jose to the Foreign and Commonwealth Office (FCO) in the UK.
+From 11 December 2014, UK birth registrations and death registrations in Costa Rica and Nicaragua were transferred from the British Embassy San Jose to the Foreign and Commonwealth Office (FCO) in the UK.

 There are no changes to the entitlement to register a birth or death.
 The processing time will remain the same.
 However, you will now need to allow extra time for the documents to be sent to and from the UK.
 See how to register a birth abroad or register a death for further information.